microsoft/ContosoTraders/demo-scripts/devsecops/overview.md

 1. Contoso Traders repository is enabled with GitHub Advanced Security features, including dependabot.

-2. Dependabot generates alerts for vulerablity, as demonstrated in below screenshot.
+2. Dependabot generates alerts for vulnerability, as demonstrated in the below screenshot.
 These vulnerabilities are not fixed intentionally to demonstrate the dependabot features.

     ![image](https://user-images.githubusercontent.com/83349577/206235828-8b976009-9dd8-4da5-81ae-c8e4e2b074d1.png)